Megadeth

 If you want to listen to Megadeth for the first time, you could start with a classic album like “Rust in Peace”.

-Megadeth is an American thrash metal band led by its founder, vocalist and guitarist Dave Mustaine.
+Megadeth is an American Thrash Metal band led by its founder, vocalist and guitarist Dave Mustaine.
 The group was formed in 1983 after Dave was fired from Metallica.
 Since then, the band has released fifteen studio albums, four live albums, two EPs and five compilations.

 History